-The Office of the Associate Dean for Research assists college faculty and departments in all research-related activities.
+The Office of the Associate Dean for Research (ADR) assists college faculty and departments in all research-related activities.

 Numerous fellowship opportunities exist for qualified students to fund their graduate education.
-The National Science Foundation Graduate Research Fellowship is among the most prestigious, and the Graduate School offers an annual workshop to assist students in applying for this financial support.
+The National Science Foundation (NSF) Graduate Research Fellowship is among the most prestigious, and the Graduate School offers an annual workshop to assist students in applying for this financial support.

-Selected internal and external followship opportunities:
+Selected internal and external fellowship opportunities:

 The college sponsors a Discovery Learning Apprenticeship Program to support and encourage undergraduate involvement in research with graduate students, faculty, and industry partners.
 Undergraduate engineering students accepted to the apprenticeship program:

 Applications are accepted in late April for apprenticeships during the following academic year.
-For more information go to Discovery Learning Apprenticeship Program.

 For information on other sources of funding for undergraduate research, visit the Discovery Learning page on the Active Learning website.